 Apart from the above, the following are some items that you have to add and some that you need to cut down to make an ideal diet for a heart surgery patient.

 Lean Meat – This primarily includes fish and can be a rich source of protein for your body.
 We must ensure that meat is cooked in extremely small quantities of oil.
 We can also go for a grill option or an air-fired option.

-Low Fat Products –It is a misconception that fat items must be totally avoided by heart patients.
-In fact, food items consisting of fats are a great source of energy for our bodies.
-However, in the case of heart patients, these must be regulated and low-fat dairy items such as low-fat milk, Greek yogurt etc. can be consumed
+Low Fat Products –It is a misconception that fat items must be avoided by heart patients.
+Food items consisting of fats are a great source of energy for our bodies.
+However, in the case of heart patients, these must be regulated and low-fat dairy items such as low-fat milk, Greek yogurt, etc. can be consumed

-Vitamins A & C – Fruits rich in citrus such as oranges, grapefruits strawberries, pineapple etc. can be consumed.
-Along with this, carrots, Brussel sprouts, and sweet potatoes can also be eaten to get an adequate supply of Vitamin A & C to our body.
+Vitamins A & C – Fruits rich in citrus such as oranges, grapefruits strawberries, pineapple, etc. can be consumed.
+Along with this, carrots, Brussels sprouts, and sweet potatoes can also be eaten to get an adequate supply of Vitamin A & C to our body.

 What to Delete?

 Carbohydrates– High-carb items must be avoided at all costs as they can cause an influx in cholesterol levels.
 Along with these, sugary items and drinks must be cut out from the diet.
 These items can increase the triglyceride levels in the blood hence must be regulated.

 Salts – While cooking for heart surgery patients, salt must be used in extremely limited amounts.
 The ideal sodium intake for a heart patient should be much lower than that of a normal person.
 In addition to this, salty snacks must be removed from the diet to control blood pressure.